The 5 Leadership Skills You Need For Remote Team Management

 People want to be inspired, but they also want realism.
 Be open about your organization's trials and tribulations.
 That transparency will inspire trust.

 Our current global climate is stressful, to say the least.
-Letting your team in on the challenges is way less stressful than the unknown or a false narrative of everything being fine.
+Letting your team in on the challenges is less stressful than the unknown or a false narrative of everything being fine.

 Allowing your team to see that you are human will make them work harder for you.
-It also enables you to leverage your team's skills to tackle the big issues, rather than shouldering the burden yourself.
+It also enables you to leverage your team's skills to tackle the big business issues, rather than shouldering the burden yourself.

 Love is patient; love is kind.
 And if you love what you do, showing patience with the people who are helping you shouldn't be a problem.

-In the “Tao Te Ching”, Lao Tzu says on leadership: "The best leaders are those the people hardly know to exist."
+In the “Tao Te Ching”, Lao Tzu says about leadership: "The best leaders are those the people hardly know to exist."
 Suppose you're a leader who loves praise — more power to you.
 But the best leaders are the ones who highlight others, especially when they don't have to.